cal-itp/data-analyses/bus_service_increase/README.md

 Bus riders would not accept such a high discrepancy for travel time.
 Therefore, a new metric, `bus_difference` is calculated, showing the difference, in minutes, between bus and car travel time for that bus trip.

 The `bus_multiplier` metric is then paired with a `bus_difference` metric.
 All of the bus route's trips must be within this `bus_difference` threshold.
 For a short route, all of the bus route's trips cannot take longer than an additional 20 min compared to a car.
-These thresholds are used to show an operator its most viable competitive routes, and up to 15 routes are recommended for each route group.
+These thresholds are used to show an operator its most viable competitive routes. **For each route group, the operator must have at least 2 routes, and up to 15 routes are recommended.**

 * Short (< 1 hr): +20 min for bus
 * Medium (1-1.5 hrs): +30 min